How to Buy Textbooks

 How to place an Online Course Materials Order

-You may purchase your books in person in the Store or place an online order for pick up or to be shipped.
+You may purchase your books in person (after September 8, 2023) or place an online order for pick up or to be shipped.
 To have your online order charged to your TAP fund, pay special attention to the instructions that are shown in bold.

 - Log in with your Swarthmore College Log-In, which requires Duo Authentication.